usernamecheckout/SVD-Recommender/README.md

 # SVD_Recommender (Inspired by the Netflix Prize winner algorithm. )

-I am a project to validate the compatibility of the famous Netflix Winner-SVD based recommender system.
+This is  a project to validate the compatibility of the famous Netflix Winner-SVD based recommender system.

 You can find Top_N, Prediction, Online and Offline version of the SVD based recommender system here.

-The conclusion is SVD based recommender system is not suitable for the following dataset.
+Even I fine tuned the system based on my experience and some related publications.
+The performance is still below the expectation for the following dataset.
+SVD is not a pervasive solution for recommendation system.

 [Dataset](http://goldberg.berkeley.edu/jester-data/): jester-data-1.zip : (3.9MB) Data from 24,983 users who have rated 36 or more jokes, a matrix with dimensions 24983 X 101.
 (You need convert the dataset to .mat file to run the code)

 Code is well commented.
 You can find the plots .jpg files in the repo.

-Papers I read:
+# Papers I read:

 i P. Cremonesi, Y. Koren, and R. Turrin.
 “Performance of recommender algorithms on top-n recommendation tasks.”
 In Proceedings of the fourth ACM conference on Recommender systems, pp. 39-46.
 ACM, 2010.